Title

 The revised Postal Money Order System establishes new limits and regulations for domestic and international money orders, including maximum amounts, fees, and payment procedures, effective October 1, 1990, under the authority of the National Emergency Memorandum Order No. 23.

-Payment shall be made to the lawful representative of the deceased payee, such as an executor or administrator.
-If there is no administrator, payment shall be made to the next of kin in this order: surviving spouse and children, father and mother, then brothers and sisters equally within each group.
+Payment shall be made to the lawful representative of the deceased payee (executor or administrator).
+If there is no regular administrator, payment shall be made to the next of kin in this order: surviving spouse and children, then father and mother, then brothers and sisters in equal proportion within each group.

-No, Postmasters and other employees are prohibited from cashing money orders payable to government agencies for taxes, licenses, and other dues.
+Postmasters, postal tellers, and other employees concerned are prohibited from cashing money orders payable to government agencies when such money orders are drawn in payment of taxes, licenses, and other dues and fees due the government.

 Analyze Cases Smarter, Faster